9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Ketagalan Culture Center, Beitou

-There are numerous aboriginal museums across Taiwan.
+There are numerous Indigenous museums across Taiwan.
 Here are some of the best ones, going clockwise around Taiwan.

-• Shung Ye Museum of Formosan Aborigines, Taipei: Small aboriginal-focused museum next to National Palace Museum, with combo ticket available
+• Shung Ye Museum of Formosan Aborigines, Taipei: Small museum next to National Palace Museum, with combo ticket available (also read about the Southern Branch of the National Palace Museum in Chiayi, but it doesn’t have Indigenous exhibits)

-• Ketagalan Museum: Free museum in Beitou (closed Mondays) focused on the Ketagalan tribe, the original occupants of Taipei region
+• Ketagalan Museum: Free museum in Beitou (closed Mondays) focused on the Ketagalan, the original occupants of Taipei region

-• Wulai Atayal Museum: Free museum in Wulai focused on the Atayal tribe, including images of their signature facial tattoos
+• Wulai Atayal Museum: Free museum in Wulai focused on the Atayal, including images of their signature facial tattoos

 A museum display showing images of Taiwanese Atayal aborigines with facial tattoos